Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer: Introduction

-The goal of the current study is to present a noise-resistant and resource-efficient, greedy gradient-free adaptive variational quantum algorithm that can successfully be implemented on the quantum devices of today.
-The algorithm that we introduce is motivated by the gradient-free, analytical optimisation approaches that have been proposed in the VQE literature on `fixed-ansatz' methods.
-Indeed, it is well-known that the expectation value of a Hermitian operator with respect to an ansatz wave-function $\Psi(\theta)$ parametrised by a single quantum gate is simply an elementary trigonometric function of $\theta$ \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing, crooks2019gradients, izmaylov2021analytic}.
+The goal of the present contribution is to study the feasibility of NISQ implementations of adaptive quantum algorithms by implementing a simplification of \textbf{Step 2} above, namely, the global optimisation of a non-linear, high-dimensional noisy cost function.
+We do so by introducing a noise-resistant and resource-efficient, greedy gradient-free adaptive variational quantum algorithm that is motivated by the gradient-free, analytical optimisation approaches that have been proposed in the VQE literature on `fixed-ansatz' methods.
+Indeed, it is well-known that the expectation value of a Hermitian operator with respect to an ansatz wave-function $\Psi(\theta)$ parametrised by a single quantum gate is simply an elementary trigonometric function of $\theta$ \cite{nakanishi2020sequential, ostaszewski2021structure, Wada_2022, watanabe2023optimizing, crooks2019gradients, izmaylov2021analytic, wierichs2022general}.
 Thus, for a wave-function parametrised by a single rotation gate, only two measurements of the expectation value for judiciously chosen values of $\theta$, allow an exact reconstruction of the full expectation value as a parametrised function of $\theta$.
-Using this insight, we have replaced the conventional ADAPT-VQE operator selection criterion with a newly developed gradient-free energy sorting approach that allows us to identify \emph{the locally optimal} parametrised unitary operator and the associated optimal angle, which when appended to the current ansatz wave-function, will produce a new ansatz wave-function with the biggest drop in expectation value.
-In other words, in contrast to the ADAPT-VQE gradient-based criterion \eqref{eq:adapt_vqe_criterion}, our adaptive algorithm selects a locally optimal unitary operator $\mathcal{U}^*$ and associated optimal angle $\theta_{m+1}'$ that satisfy
+Using this insight, we propose to replace the conventional ADAPT-VQE operator selection criterion with a newly developed gradient-free energy sorting approach that allows us to identify both the \emph{the locally optimal} parametrised unitary operator and the associated optimal angle, which when appended to the current ansatz wave-function, will produce a new ansatz wave-function with the biggest drop in expectation value.
+In other words, in contrast to the gradient-based operator selection \textbf{Step \ref{eq:adapt_vqe_criterion}} followed by global optimisation procedure used in ADAPT-VQE, our adaptive algorithm selects, in one shot, both a locally optimal unitary operator $\mathcal{U}^*$ and associated optimal angle $\theta_{m+1}'$ that satisfy